 Amie is currently enrolled in the Funeral Service Program at Fayetteville Technical Community College and is serving her apprenticeship at Renaissance Funeral Home.
 She appreciates the opportunity to connect with families and considers it an honor to walk with them through such difficult circumstances.

-KIMBERLY REX, Effecient / Energetic / Funeral Assistant
+KIMBERLY REX, Efficient / Energetic / Funeral Assistant

 Kimberly is a great asset to Renaissance.
 She is always available to help wherever needed.
 She helps us obtain the doctor’s signatures, set up for events, and assist with funerals.
 She is talented in all areas of funeral service.